Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 • What impulses arise?

 The goal is not eliminating dysregulation.
-Parenting will always be activating at times.
+Mothering will always be activating at times.
 The goal is increasing capacity to notice, to pause, and to repair.
 Repair is particularly critical in attachment development.
 Research consistently demonstrates that secure attachment does not require flawless parenting.
 It requires consistent repair after rupture.
 When a mother says, “I’m sorry I snapped.
 Let’s try that again,” she is modeling emotional resilience.
 She is demonstrating that conflict does not equal abandonment.

-For mothers healing their own wounds, this process can be deeply emotional.
-Parenting may bring grief for what was not received in childhood.
+If you’re a mother healing your own wounds, this process can be deeply emotional.
+Mothering may bring grief for what was not received in childhood.
 It may illuminate unmet needs.
 It may highlight patterns once normalized.
+Therapeutic work during this stage often involves:

 • Building nervous system regulation skills